FeerassE/DynamicProgramming/README.md

 Dynamic Programming is a difficult topic.
 This repository will document my understanding of this topic.
 Hopefully it will be of some use to you.

+## Dynamic Programming Overview
+Documents my understanding of Dynamic Programming.

-## How Does Dynamic Programming Work
+#### How to idenfity a Dynamic Programming Problem
+"The normal form of dynamic programming problem is to calculate the maximum or minimum"[https://labuladong.gitbook.io/algo-en/i.-dynamic-programming/analysisofdynamicprogramming]

 1. Find a recurrence relation
 2. Create a recursive solution